martimn98/martimn98/README.md

 Hi!
-I'm Martim, a Computer Science Engineering student from Lisbon, Portugal.
+I'm Martim, a Web Developer from Lisbon, Portugal.